Author:

 "The Shirelles"

-Throughout the 80s and even 90s The Shirelles continued in various forms. going to and give concerts for their fans, who even at that time had a lot.
+Throughout the 80s and even the 90s, The Shirelles continued in various forms congregate and give concerts for his fans, who even at that time were still very numerous.

 Tina Turner